the Gospel is Good News.

 Literally.
 That’s what the word “gospel” actually means–which is why I’m so excited about Jesus: because He is good news.

-God created us to thrive by being in relationship with Him.
+God created us to worship Him.
+He designed us to thrive by being in relationship with Him.
 We lived in perfect paradise and harmony in a perfect world.
-But Adam and Eve–the first humans God created–chose not to trust God and disobeyed Him.
-Sin came on the scene, and because of their decision all of humanity is sinful by nature and the world is broken.
-(We see that today in big ways like murder, prejudice, abuse, hatred, and seemingly smaller ones like pride, lust, jealousy, gossip, lying, etc.) That perfect relationship turned into a broken one.
-Because God is holy (which means set apart), and He can’t be associated with our sin, humanity was separated from God because we rebelled against Him.
+But Adam and Eve–the first humans God created–chose not to trust God’s righteous decree to enjoy all of creation except the tree of the knowledge of good and evil.
+They disobeyed Him, and sin entered the heart of mankind.
+Because of their decision, all of humanity is sinful by nature and the world is broken as a result of our wickedness.
+(We see that today in big ways like murder, prejudice, abuse, hatred, and seemingly smaller ones like pride, lust, jealousy, gossip, lying, etc.) That perfect relationship was broken by our disobedience against God.
+God is holy (which means set apart) and just, and He can’t be associated with our sin (that is: our offense against wonderful, perfect, Almighty God).
+Our sin against Him demands His justice and punishment.
+Humanity was separated from God because we rebelled against Him.
 (Genesis 1-3; Isaiah 59:2; Romans 3:23, 5:12; Ephesians 2:1-3, 4:18)

 good works ≠ peace with God

 Naturally we love sin, but it only brings death.
-Even if we try to live perfect lives, no matter how “good” we try to be, we can never achieve holiness to be accepted by God.
-We’re totally incapable of earning our way into God’s favor.
+Even if we try to live decent lives, no matter how “good” we try to be, we can never achieve holiness to be accepted by God.
+Our goodness is like filthy rags We’re totally incapable of earning our way into God’s favor.
 We can’t become holy by trying to be a good person or doing the “right” things.
 And since He’s Judge, we deserve the rightful consequence for every single sin: eternal punishment and God’s wrath in Hell.
-(Psalm 9:7-8; Romans 2:2-5; Ephesians 2:1-3; James 2:10; Revelation 21:8)
+(Psalm 9:7-8; Isaiah 64:6; Romans 2:2-5; Ephesians 2:1-3; James 2:10; Revelation 21:8)

 But the story doesn’t end there.

-Because Jesus wore our shame on the cross, we can wear His righteousness.
+Because Jesus bore our shame on the cross, we can wear His righteousness.
+By cancelling the debt of our sin, He credited us with His righteousness.
 The cross bridged the cavern between us and God.
-By repenting of our sins, surrendering to Christ, and believing that God resurrected Jesus, we not only are forgiven of every single sin–past, present, and future–but we can walk in freedom even in this broken world.
+By repenting of our sins, surrendering to Christ as Lord, and believing that God resurrected Jesus, we not only are forgiven of every single sin–past, present, and future–but we can walk in freedom even in this broken world.
 Once we place our faith and hope in Jesus Christ, the Holy Spirit lives inside of us, to convict us of our old, sin-loving ways and empower us to honor God, Who gave Himself up for us.
 We have the joyful anticipation of spending eternity with God in perfect relationship, worshipping Him forever and ever in Heaven and the new earth.
-Until then, we have the privilege of sharing this GOOD NEWS with others!!!
+Until then, we have the privilege of sharing this GOOD NEWS of God’s mercy and grace with others!!!
 (Psalm 103:10-13; Matthew 28:19-21; John 1:12; Acts 13:38-39; Romans 5:1-11, 6:23, 10:9, 13:14; 2 Corinthians 5:17; Ephesians 1:13-14; Philippians 1:21; Colossians 3:1-17; 1 Peter 3:18; Hebrews 4:15; 1 John 1:9)

 How to become a follower of Jesus